OpenCTI-Platform/opencti/opencti-documentation/docs/installation/auto.md

 Then open the OVA file with VirtualBox or convert the OVA to another type of virtual machine image.

+> This virtual machine image includes an SSH Server, default login is `opencti` and default password `opencti`.

 # Using Docker

 OpenCTI could be deployed using the *docker-compose* command.